MOTHAE KIMBERLITE PROJECT

-In January 2017, Lucapa secured a 70% interest in the advanced, high-value Mothae kimberlite project for US$9 million through an international tender run by the Government of the Kingdom of Lesotho (GoL), which retains a 30% interest.
+In 2017, Lucapa secured a 70% interest in the advanced, high-value Mothae kimberlite project through an international tender run by the Government of the Kingdom of Lesotho (GoL), which retains a 30% interest.

 As part of the acquisition, the GoL has issued a new 10 year mining licence for Mothae, which has an automatic right of renewal for a further 10 years.

 Mothae is located within 5km of Letseng, the highest $ per carat kimberlite diamond mine in the world.
 Like Letseng, trial mining has demonstrated Mothae to be a source of large and premium-value diamonds.

 During the trial mining phase at Mothae, more than 23,000 carats of diamonds were recovered from ~600,000 tonnes of processed kimberlite material.
 This included 96 diamonds larger than 10 carats and individual stones of up to 254 carats.
 These diamonds were sold for US$17 million, with individual stones achieving sale prices of up to US$41,500 per carat.